r-freund/coursera-getting-and-cleaning-data/Codebook.md

 # Codebook
 This codebook contains descriptions of the two data sets created by the run_analysis R script.

+## Description of Original UCI HAR Dataset
+The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
+Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
+Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+The experiments have been video-recorded to label the data manually.
+The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.

+The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
+The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
+The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
+From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+For each record the original dataset provided:

+- Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+- Triaxial Angular velocity from the gyroscope.
+- A 561-feature vector with time and frequency domain variables.
+- Its activity label.
+- An identifier of the subject who carried out the experiment.

 ## Data Set 1: Cleaned and Merged Training and Test Data
 Data set 1 is stored in a variable "data" by the run_analysis.r script and contains the following data:
 - subject.id: numerical (integer) identifier of subject, values: 1-30 (as taken from the original data set)